How to Develop Your Nonprofit Data Management Strategy

 8. Educate Your Team

 Once you’ve sorted out your platform, your strategy, workflow, compliance, and everything else that goes along with data management, it’s time to train your staff.
 Pay particular attention to the security and privacy segments of your strategy since untrained team members could very easily share private information or passwords with parties that shouldn’t have access to them.

-It’s good policy to create standard operating procedures (SOPs) that help your staff stay sharp on how to deal with data.
+It’s a good policy to create standard operating procedures (SOPs) that help your staff stay sharp on how to deal with data.
+You can follow a SOP template if you’re not sure what to include.
 Having documented procedures in place can be a valuable resource for your team and spread the workload out across your organization, rather than piling all responsibility onto you.